-When recording the text of air-reports in AIREP form, the data conventions approved by ICAO for this purpose shall be used wherever possible.
+2.3.3.7.4 When recording the text of air-reports in AIREP form, the data conventions approved by ICAO for this purpose shall be used wherever possible.

-Note.- Provisions relating to the composition, including data conventions, of air reports and to the order and form in which the elements of such reports are transmitted by the aircraft stations and recorded and retransmitted by the aeronautical stations, are contained in the ICAO PANS-ATM (Doc 4444).
+Note.- Provisions relating to the composition, including data conventions, of air reports and to the order and form in which the elements of such reports are transmitted by the aircraft stations and recorded and retransmitted by the aeronautical stations, are contained in the Manual of Standards for Air Traffic Services (MOS-ATS).

-2.6.3.7.5 When air-reports in AIREP form are to be retransmitted by telegraphy (including teletypewriting), the text transmitted shall be as recorded in compliance with 2.6.3.7.4.
+2.3.3.7.5 When air-reports in AIREP form are to be retransmitted by telegraphy (including teletypewriting), the text transmitted shall be as recorded in compliance with 2.3.3.7.4.

-2.6.4 Time System
+2.3.4 Time System

-- 2.6.4.1 Coordinated Universal Time (UTC) shall be used by all stations in the aeronautical telecommunication service.
-Midnight (8:00AM local time) shall be designated as 2400 for the end of the day and 0000 for the beginning of the day. - 2.6.4.2 A date-time group shall consist of six figures, the first two figures representing the date of the month and the last four figures the hours and minutes in UTC.
+- 2.3.4.1 Coordinated Universal Time (UTC) shall be used by all stations in the aeronautical telecommunication service.
+Midnight (8:00AM local time) shall be designated as 2400 for the end of the day and 0000 for the beginning of the day. - 2.3.4.2 A date-time group shall consist of six figures, the first two figures representing the date of the month and the last four figures the hours and minutes in UTC.

-2.6.5 Record of Communications
+2.3.5 Record of Communications